YAcademy-Residents/vyper-interface-scanner/README.md

   --skip-unused, --no-skip-unused
                         Skip checking for (low priority) unused interface definitions --disable-color, --no-disable-color
-                        Disable the color and bold text output to be the default console font
+                        Disable the color and bold text output to use the default console font
 ```